 3.4 BMI and dietary composition

-It is well documented that people with obesity often under-report total energy intake by as much as 30% (Rennie et al., 2007), therefore, calculations to estimate levels of mis-reporting (EI:BMR) were undertaken using the Schofield equation and Goldberg cut-off for different intensities of physical activity levels which was set at 1.55 (Mendez et al., 2011) (Livingstone et al., 2003).
-This was selected to reflect a sedentary lifestyle that may be assumed for pregnant women with obesity.
-Results suggests mean underreporting to be approximately 37% below EAR for energy at T1, 35.
-5% at T2 and 29% at T3.

 Chi square tests revealed no significant statistical associations between micronutrient intakes and BMI subgroups (P>0.05).
 Kruskal- Wallis tests were used to explore whether differences in BMI impacted on intakes of micronutrients, there were no significant differences in intakes for vitamin D, calcium, folate, iodine ( p > 0.05) or iron at T 2 & 3.
 However, there was a statistically significant difference in iron intakes at T1 across BMI groups (p = 0.022) with participants with a BMI ≥50kg/m2 having lower intakes that participants with a BMI 40-44.9kg/m2.
 Further to this, Friedman tests were conducted to compare intakes of micronutrients between T1, T2 & T3 within the cohort; however, there were no significant differences (P>0.05), possibly due to the limited sample size.

 4. Discussion

-This study recruited a sample of pregnant women living with obesity and followed them through pregnancy to consider their obesity status, GWG, nutritional composition and associated clinical outcomes.
+This study recruited a sample of pregnant women living with obesity and followed them through pregnancy to consider their obesity status, GWG, nutritional intake and associated clinical outcomes.

 Our findings report adverse clinical outcomes, consistent with previous literature, and when compared to the general pregnancy (all data) population, for which such outcomes might be explained by the status of obesity itself.
 Although not specifically GWG, contrary to previous research, in this study, the majority of women (77%) (whose weight change was calculated) did not gain more than the IOM (2009) GWG recommendations, despite living with obesity.
 In line with previous evidence [15], increased BMI was not an indication of (excessive) GWG.
 These findings would support the UK's approach [1] in dismissing specific GWG targets recommended by American guidance [7] and promoting a healthy diet for pregnant women.
-However, our findings indicate that many pregnant women did not meet the recommendations for a range of nutrients essential for maternal and foetal development, suggesting that pregnant women living with obesity have variable quality diets and may require specific guidance and tailored nutritional support.
-The following discussion provides consideration of the findings in this study relevant to the pregnant women's dietary composition; of macro and micro-nutrients and the recorded clinical outcomes for this group of women living with obesity.
+However, our findings indicate that many pregnant women did not meet the recommendations for a range of nutrients essential for maternal health and fetal development, suggesting that pregnant women living with obesity have variable quality diets and may require specific guidance and tailored nutritional support.
+The following discussion provides consideration of the findings in this study relevant to the pregnant women's dietary intake; of macro and micro-nutrients and the recorded clinical outcomes for this group of women living with obesity.

 4.1 Diet Quality